Find out more about our Board

 Biography coming soon.

-Anthony Kefalas, Vice-Chair, Consultant and author of McKinsey strategy plan
+Anthony Kefalas, Vice-Chair, Economist and Co-Author of McKinsey Strategy Plan

 Anthony Kefalas is a British (LSE) and USA (WSU) educated doctoral economist.
 He has served as senior researcher at KEPE, as adviser to the ministers of economics and industry and to the president of OAE, as director of SELPE and ESIP, as editor of the bi-monthly “Agora”, as contributor to major Greek newspapers and periodicals (especially for “Oikonomikos Tachydromos”, Express, Proto Thema etc.)-- in Greece as well as abroad (Newsweek, IHT)-- as an economic adviser to the NBG and the Federation of Greek Industries (SEB) and as adviser to numerous well-known Greek and non-Greek companies—including Delta/Vivartia, Citibank, McDonald’s, Hoechtief, Orelikon etc. He has taught economics at Queen’s College (in London), at WSU and the Un. of Oakland (in the USA) and at the Un. of Maryland (European Campus) and Pierce-Deree (in Greece).